 Of course many adults with ADHD do well in life, diagnosed or not.
 But we’re talking about a generally higher risk of adverse life outcomes.
 By minimizing the potential for adverse advents, we risk undercutting the legitimacy of ADHD in the public perception, and that’s where political and policy decisions are made.

-In other words, if you want your insurance to cover ADHD diagnosis and treatment, know the risk of calling it a “gift.”
+In other words, if you want your insurance to cover ADHD diagnosis and treatment—if you want students to receive accommodations— know the risk of calling it a “gift.”

 Potentially: Most Impairing Outpatient Condition